mozilla/i18n-abide/docs/USAGE.md

 These strings must be evaluated in the scope of a request, so we know which locale the user has.

-In JavaScript or EJS templates use `gettext` or `ngettext`.
+In JavaScript or EJS templates use `gettext`.
 If you need to do string interpolation, use the [format](../lib/i18n.js) function, which is kind of like node.js' util.format, except crappier.

 Using `_` is more idiomatic, but conflicts with `underscore.js` on the client side JS and EJS files.